 Said Image may be either of the visual type to reflect visual features of an object/scene, or be of the non-visual type and reflect non-visual characteristics (ostensibly).
 Accordingly, there are two main classes of perspective: Visual Perspective and Symbolic Perspective (non-visual perspective), which correspond to the two basic kinds of images: Visual and Non-Visual Images.

-Figure 1: Primary Classes of Perspective
+Figure 1: The Categories of Perspective

 (Enlarge figure by opening in a separate window)

 Figure 1 shows the Categories of Perspective and details processes that give rise to one class of Visual Perspective, namely Optical Perspective.
 Note that missing from this diagram are several other kinds of Visual Perspective, including Sonar (sound ‘imagery’), Magnetic, Mechanical, Gravitational Perspective(s), etc.

 Perhaps without realising, we are building a class hierarchy or taxonomic tree of perspective.
 It is noteworthy that classes are often overloaded on said tree, whereby one class of perspective is the daughter of a higher level class.
 For example, we have Technical Perspective, a type of Optical Perspective, which is, in turn, a type of Visual Perspective (ref. one branch of the class tree structure).